 Hywel's main interests are evidence-based dermatology and the epidemiology and treatment of childhood eczema.
-Hywel has published over 350 peer-reviewed articles, including papers in Nature, the NEJM, Lancet and BMJ, and three books.
+Hywel has published over 450 peer-reviewed articles, including papers in Nature, the NEJM, Lancet and BMJ, and three books.
 He is one of the most cited dermatology researchers in the world (51,00 citations as of July 2017) and H-index of 91 and i10-index of 395.
-He has raised over £8m in non-commercial externally funded research into health technology assessment in relation to skin disease in the last 8 years.
+He has raised over £10m in non-commercial externally funded research into health technology assessment in relation to skin disease in the last 10 years.
 Hywel was awarded a silver merit award from the NHS in 2007 for his work into supporting NHS-related research, and in 2013, he was awarded a gold NHS dictinction award.
 In 2008, he was awarded an NIHR senior investigator award in the first competition round, which has renewed for a further 5 years in 2012.
 In 2017, he became one of the first to become and NIHR Senior Investigator Emeritus.

 Clinical trials; systematic reviews; epidemiology of atopic eczema.